Huge Asteroid Apophis Is Headed For Earth In 2029 And Scientists Are ‘Excited’

 “We’ll observe the asteroid with both optical and radar telescopes.
 With radar observations, we might be able to see surface details that are only a few meters in size.”

-Given the rarity of this event, the international asteroid research community is already dreaming up plans on how to make the most of the looming flyby so as to study 99942 Apohis in as much detail as possible.
+Given the rarity of this event, the international asteroid research community is already dreaming up plans on how to make the most of the looming flyby so as to study 99942 Apophis in as much detail as possible.
 While the space rock won’t be coming around for another 10 years, scientists are already putting their best ideas forward on how to glean as much data from the forthcoming asteroid flyby.

 Gathered at the 2019 Planetary Defense Conference held by the International Academy of Aeronautics this week in College Park, Maryland, researchers have started to draw up plans for conducting a close-up study of asteroid Apophis to investigate its “size, shape, composition, and possibly even its interior,” detailed the NASA news release.